All posts

 Key Takeaways

-Most digital nomads have never formally determined theirs.
-Many are tax resident in places they don't expect — and some are tax resident in more than one country simultaneously.
-The structural gap between where a nomad believes they are taxed and where each country's rules say they are taxed is one of the most common and consequential blind spots in cross-border operations — a gap explored in detail in Tax Residency Is Not Where You Think It Is.
+Most nomads have never formally determined theirs.
+Many are tax resident somewhere they don't expect.
+Some are tax resident in two countries at once.
+The gap between where you think you're taxed and where each country's rules say you're taxed is one of the most common blind spots in cross-border life.

 What determines tax residency

-There is no universal standard for tax residency.
-Each country defines it under its own domestic law, using its own criteria and its own counting methods.
-The same person, with the same travel pattern and the same income sources, can be classified differently by different jurisdictions, simultaneously.
+There is no universal standard.
+Each country defines tax residency under its own domestic law, with its own criteria and counting methods.
+The same person, same travel pattern, same income sources, can be classified differently by two jurisdictions at the same time.

 Days of physical presence.
-The most widely recognized criterion.
-Many jurisdictions use a day-count threshold, but the specific number and counting methodology vary.
+The most recognized criterion.
+Most jurisdictions use a day-count threshold, but the number and counting method vary widely.

 Center of vital interests.
 Where are your strongest personal and economic ties?
-Family, property, bank accounts, social connections, and the location of your primary economic activity all feed into this determination.
+Family, property, bank accounts, the location of your main economic activity.
 Some countries weight this more heavily than physical presence.

 Habitual abode.
 Where do you regularly live?
-This is distinct from physical presence in that it examines the pattern of your life rather than a raw count of days.
+This looks at the pattern of your life rather than a raw count of days.

 Nationality or citizenship.
-Most countries treat nationality as a residual tiebreaker, not a primary criterion.
-The United States is the notable exception: US citizenship triggers US tax obligations regardless of where the citizen lives, works, or spends time.
-US persons are always US tax residents.
-Departure from the US does not end this — only formal expatriation does.
+Most countries treat this as a residual tiebreaker.
+The US is the big exception: citizenship triggers US tax obligations regardless of where the citizen lives, works, or spends time.
+Leaving the US does not end this.
+Only formal expatriation does.

-What this means in practice: each country applies its own rules independently.
-They do not coordinate with each other before claiming you.
-For a detailed country-by-country breakdown of how these criteria play out in practice, see Tax Residency Determination: A Practical Guide for Digital Nomads.
+In practice, each country applies its own rules independently.
+No one coordinates before claiming you.
+For a country-by-country breakdown, see Tax Residency Determination: A Practical Guide.

-The 183-day rule is more complex than it appears
+The 183-day rule is more complex than it looks

 Most countries use some version of a 183-day physical presence test.
-The number has become shorthand in the nomad community: "just don't spend more than 183 days anywhere."
-But the counting rules vary in ways that undermine that simple heuristic.
+The number has become shorthand in nomad circles: "just don't spend more than 183 days anywhere."
+Simple enough, except the counting rules quietly undermine it.

 Calendar year vs. rolling 12-month period vs. tax year.
-Some countries count days within the calendar year (January 1 to December 31).
-Others use a rolling 12-month window that can span two calendar years.
-Still others use a fiscal tax year that doesn't align with the calendar.
-A nomad who spends 100 days in a country from September through December and another 100 days from January through April has spent 200 days there within a 12-month period — but only 100 in each calendar year.
+Some countries count within the calendar year (Jan 1 to Dec 31).
+Others use a rolling 12-month window that spans two calendar years.
+A nomad who spends 100 days in a country from September through December and another 100 days from January through April has spent 200 days there within a rolling 12-month period, but only 100 in each calendar year.

 Partial days vs. full days.
-Some countries count any day you are physically present — including arrival and departure days.
-Others count only days where you are present overnight.
-A transit through an airport may or may not count, depending on the jurisdiction.
+Some countries count any day you're physically present, including arrival and departure days.
+Others count only days where you're present overnight.
+A transit through an airport may or may not count.

 Arrival/departure vs. overnight stays.
-The distinction matters for frequent travelers.
 A nomad who arrives Monday morning and departs Friday afternoon has spent five days present but only four nights.
+That distinction changes the math.

-The pattern: exceeding 183 days is sufficient for triggering residency in most jurisdictions, but it is not the only path.
-Falling below 183 days does not guarantee non-residency.
-Some jurisdictions use significantly lower thresholds — Cyprus grants full tax residency with just 60 days of annual presence, provided specific conditions are met.
+Exceeding 183 days triggers residency in most places, but it is not the only path.
+Falling below 183 days does not guarantee you're clear.
+Cyprus grants full tax residency with just 60 days of annual presence, provided specific conditions are met.

 How does your structure score?